paulio11/P4-Squigl-Twitter-Clone/README.md

         e = 'You can not delete this post because you are not the author.' return render(request, 'error.html', {'e': e})
 ```
+**Error 404 example:**

 ![Error display](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-error.png)

-#### Login and Signup
+#### Login and Sign up

-- The default django login and signup forms are used.
+- The default django login and sign up forms are used.
 Using [accounts/forms.py](https://github.com/paulio11/project-4/blob/main/accounts/forms.py) I have added placeholder text to the html inputs to assist the user when signing up.
 - In my CustomUser model I made email a requirement, this is so the user can reset their password, and this is reflected while signing up.
 - The login page includes a link to password reset.
 - Login is required for most of the functionality.
 A `@login_required` decorator is used where possible.
 In cases where this is not an alert will notify the user.